-I. NOL DEDUCTION.-The sum of your NOL carrybacks and carryovers is your NOL deduction for the tax year to which carried.
+- I. NOL DEDUCTION.-The sum of your NOL carrybacks and carryovers is your NOL deduction for the tax year to which carried.
 Before you can figure your NOL deduction for the year, you must first determine what part of any NOLs for any earlier or later tax years represents carryovers or carrybacks to the tax year under consideration.
-When you have more than one NOL to be carried to the same tax year, apply the loss from the earliest year first.

-FORM N-109 (REV. 2014)

-J. COMPUTATION WHEN THE NOL IS FUL-LY ABSORBED IN THE EARLIEST PRECED-ING TAX YEAR.-In refiguring your tax liability for the year to which the NOL is carried and fully absorbed, the deduction for charitable contributions is determined without regard to any NOL carryback.
+When you have more than one NOL to be carried to the same tax year, apply the loss from the earliest year first. - J. COMPUTATION WHEN THE NOL IS FULLY ABSORBED IN THE EARLIEST PRECEDING TAX YEAR.-In refiguring your tax liability for the year to which the NOL is carried and fully absorbed, the deduction for charitable contributions is determined without regard to any NOL carryback.
 Any other deductions claimed, based on or limited to a percentage of your adjusted gross income (such as medical expenses) must be refigured on the basis of your adjusted gross income, determined after application of the NOL carryback.
-Also, any credits based on or limited by the tax may be figured on the tax liability as determined after application of the NOL carryback.
+Also, any credits based on or limited by the tax may be figured on the tax liability as determined after application of the NOL carry-back

+FORM N-109 (REV. 2016)
-K. COMPUTATION WHEN THE NOL IS NOT FULLY ABSORBED IN PRECEDING TAX YEAR(S).-The amount of a NOL which you may carry to the next year, after applying it to a prior year or years, is the excess, if any, of the NOL carryback over the taxable income of such prior year(s) figured with the following modifications:

-(1) Your deduction for capital losses must not be more than the capital gains included in gross income.

-(2) You are not permitted any deduction for the excess of a net long-term capital gain over a net short-term capital loss.

-(3) Your taxable income for the prior tax year(s) is determined without taking into account the NOL carryback from the loss year or any later tax year.
-NOLs, otherwise allowable as carrybacks or carryovers, occurring in tax years before such loss year, are taken into account in figuring the taxable income for the prior tax year.

-(4) You may not claim any personal exemptions.

-(5) Any deductions claimed, except charitable contributions, which are based on or limited to a percentage of adjusted gross income (such as medical expenses) must be refigured on the basis of the adjusted gross income after application of adjustments (1), (2), and (3) above.
+- K. COMPUTATION WHEN THE NOL IS NOT FULLY ABSORBED IN PRECEDING TAX YEAR(S).-The amount of an NOL which you may carry to the next year, after applying it to a prior year or years, is the excess, if any, of the NOL carryback over the taxable income of such prior year(s) figured with the following modifications: - (1) Your deduction for capital losses must not be more than the capital gains included in gross income. - (2) You are not permitted any deduction for the excess of a net long-term capital gain over a net short-term capital loss. - (3) Your taxable income for the prior tax year(s) is determined without taking into account the NOL carryback from the loss year or any later tax year.
+NOLs, otherwise allowable as carrybacks or carryovers, occurring in tax years before such loss year, are taken into account in figuring the taxable income for the prior tax year. - (4) You may not claim any personal exemptions. - (5) Any deductions claimed, except charitable contributions, which are based on or limited to a percentage of adjusted gross income (such as medical expenses) must be refigured on the basis of the adjusted gross income after application of adjustments (1), (2), and (3) above.
 The deduction for charitable contributions is determined using the same adjustments except that you do not take into account any NOLs being carried back.